pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/04-custom-pxl-scripts-4.md

 ## Overview

-In [Tutorial #3](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-3) you learned how write a `Vis Spec` to create rich visualizations for your `PxL script` query.
+In [Tutorial #3](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-3) you learned how write a `Vis Spec` in order to create rich visualizations for your `PxL script` query in the Live UI.
 In this tutorial, we will add two timeseries charts to our Live View:

 <svg title='Live View with Table and Timeseries chart widgets.' src='pxl-scripts/first-vis-spec-7.png'/>

-## Set up the Scratch Pad
+## Setting up the Scratch Pad

 We will continue to use the Live UI's `Scratch Pad` to develop our scripts.
-Let's set up the Scratch Pad with the `PxL Script` and `Vis Spec` we wrote in [Tutorial #3](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-3).
+Let's set up the `Scratch Pad` with the final version of the `PxL Script` and `Vis Spec` we developed in [Tutorial #3](/tutorials/pxl-scripts/write-pxl-scripts/custom-pxl-scripts-3).

 1. Open Pixie's [Live UI](/using-pixie/using-live-ui/).